T-inashe/OpenLingua/frontend/__tests__/Lebo.md

 ## User Report: Lebo

 Lebo found the platform easy to navigate, with lessons that built logically from basics to applied conversation.
-The mini-quizzes after each segment prevented passive watching and encouraged recall.
 The mobile experience was surprisingly polished, with offline caching working on a commute.
+The logging out after 2 minutes gets irritated.

 Highlights:
 - Clean UI and low cognitive load per screen
-- Immediate hints when stuck reduced frustration
-- Cultural notes added context to phrases
+- Alerts give you a hint to what is happening around

 Room for improvement:
 - Dark mode syntax colors could use higher contrast